 2022b, Systems Integration and Development in Design 3 credits.
-(Required in M.Arch.
-I second year, spring term.)
+(Required of secondyear M.Arch.
+I students.)
 This course is an integrated workshop and lecture series in which students develop the technical systems of preliminary design proposals from earlier studio work.
-The careful advancement of structural form and detail, environmental systems, and envelope design, as well as an understanding of the constructive processes from which a building emerges, are all approached systematically, as elements of design used not only to achieve technical and performance goals but also to reinforce and re-inform the conceptual origins of the work.
+The careful advancement of structural form and detail, environmental systems, egress and accessability, and envelope design, as well as an understanding of the constructive processes from which a building emerges, are all approached systematically, as elements of design used not only to achieve technical and performance goals but also to reinforce and re-inform the conceptual origins of the work.
 The workshop is complemented by a series of lectures from leading structural, environmental, and envelope consultants.
 Detailed technical drawings and analyses, along with the use of BIM software, are required.
-Prerequisites: 1021a, 2012b, 2015b, 2021a.
-Martin Finio, coordinator; Victoria Arbitrio, Anibal Bellomio, Rebecca Gromet, Erleen Hatfield, Robert Haughney, Kristin Hawkins, John Jacobson, Laurence Jones, Laura Pirie, Victoria Ponce de Leon, Craig Razza, Edward M. Stanley, Philip Steiner, Adam Trojanowski
+Prerequisites: 1021a, 2011a, 2012b, 2015b, 2021a.
+Martin Finio, coordinator; Anibal Bellomio, Alastair Elliott, Erleen Hatfield, Robert Haughney, Kristin Hawkins, John Jacobson, Laurence Jones, Jennifer Lan, Gina Narracci, Kari Nystrom, Laura Pirie, Victoria Ponce de Leon, Craig Razza, Pierce Reynoldson, Edward M. Stanley, Philip Steiner, Celia Toché, Adam Trojanowski

 2031a, Architectural Practice and Management 3 credits.
-(Required in and limited to M.Arch.
-I third year, fall term.
+(Required of third-year M.Arch.
+I students.
 No waivers allowed.
 Available as an elective for M.Arch.II students who obtain permission of the instructor.)
 The process by which an architectural design becomes a building requires the architect to control many variables beyond the purely aesthetic, and understanding how to control that process is key to successful practice.
 This course provides an understanding of the fundamentals of the structure and organization of the profession and the mechanisms and systems within which it works as well as the organization, management, and execution of architectural projects.
 Lectures explore the role and function of the architect, the legal environment, models of practice and office operations, fees and compensation, project delivery models and technology, and project management in the context of the evolution of architectural practice in the delivery of buildings.
 Phillip Bernstein

-[2211a, Structures and Facades for Tall Buildings 3 credits.
+2211a, Technology and Design of Tall Buildings 3 credits.
 This seminar investigates the dynamic interrelationship between technology and architecture in tall buildings.
 Among the various technologies involved, emphasis is placed on structural and facade systems, recognizing the significance of these systems, the separation of which in terms of their function led to modern architecture, and allowed the emergence of tall buildings.
 This seminar reviews contemporary design practice of tall buildings through a series of lectures and case study analyses.
-While most representative structural and facade systems for tall buildings are studied, particular emphasis is placed on more recent trends such as diagrid structures and double-skin facades.
+While most representative technologies for tall buildings are studied, particular emphasis is placed on more recent trends such as diagrid structures and double-skin facades.
 Further, this seminar investigates emerging technologies for tall buildings and explores their architectural potentials.
 Finally, this course culminates in a tall building design project and presentation.
 Limited enrollment.
-Not offered in 2015-2016.
-Kyoung Sun Moon]
+Kyoung Sun Moon

-[2212a, The Liquid Threshold between Order and Chaos 3 credits.
+[2212b, The Liquid Threshold between Order and Chaos 3 credits.
 This seminar explores the design of complex three-dimensional structural systems.
 Through discussions on existing projects, including some of the instructors' own, and also modeling and testing new systems to destruction, both physically and digitally (using tools such as Karamba 3D), the seminar intends to foster a deeper intuitive understanding of structures.
 At what point do you know a structure is at its limit?
 Limited enrollment.
-Not offered in 2015-2016.
+Not offered in 2017-2018.
 Neil Thomas, Aran Chadwick]